Testwell CMT++

 - Use as a testing tool

-- Identifies code sections which are suspiciously
+- Identifies code sections which are

-thoroughly.
-The limited and expensive human testing resources can be
+be tested more thoroughly.
+The limited and expensive human

-utilized more optimally
+testing resources can be utilized more optimally

-- McCabe's (extended) cyclomatic number v(G) gives
+- McCabe's cyclomatic number v(G)

-paths of a function.
+test all paths of a function.

 - Halstead's estimated number of bugs B gives a goal